oniony/TMSU/README.md

 # Overview

 TMSU is a tool for tagging your files.
-It provides a simple command-line utility for applying tags and a virtual filesystem to give you a tag-based view of your files from any application.
+It provides a simple command-line utility for applying and managing tags, and a virtual filesystem to allow you to access your files by tag, or combination of tags, from any application, even those with a graphical user interface.

 TMSU does not alter your files in any way: you simply gain an additional view, which you can mount where you like, based upon the tags you set up.
+If you decide to stop using TMSU, your files will be exactly as they were before you started.

 # Usage

 ## Initialise Database

-Before you can get tagging, you'll need to initialise a TMSU database in a folder in which you wish to use tags:
+Before you can start tagging, you will need to initialise a TMSU database in the folder in which you wish to use tags:

     $ cd example
     $ tmsu init

-This will create a database under `.tmsu` that will be used automatically whenever you are under that directory.
+This will create a database under `.tmsu` in that directory that will be used automatically whenever you are under that directory (much like a version control system such as Git).

 ## Tagging

-You can tag a file by specifying the file and the list of tags to apply:
+One can tag a file by specifying the file and the list of tags to apply:

     $ tmsu tag banana.jpg fruit art year=2015

-This will tag your file, `banana.jpg` as `fruit`, `art` and `year`.
+This will tag the file, `banana.jpg` as `fruit`, `art` and `year`.
 Additionally, the `year` tag has a value `2015` that adds more detail.
-(We'll come back to tag values later.)

-You can instead specify the tags first:
+Alternatively, one can instead specify the tags first:

     $ tmsu tag --tags="fruit still-life art" banana.jpg apple.png